Schr\"odinger's control and estimation paradigm with spatio-temporal distributions on graphs: Regularized transport on Graphs

 \section{Regularized transport on Graphs}

-The variational formalism where, in the spirit of Schr\"odinger we minimize a relative entropy functional, is fairly flexible and can incorporate the cost of transportation into our model.
-Specifically, suppose that we would like to select a Markovian policy for guiding walkers on a graph so as to minimize on average a transportation cost in their journey between their original starting distribution to their respective destinations.
-As in the setting of the earlier theory, their distribution at the end of their journey can be both in space and time, reaching with specified arrival distributions absorbing states.
+The variational formalism, where in the spirit of Schr\"odinger's bridges, we minimize the relative entropy, is fairly flexible and can incorporate the cost of transportation into our model.
+Specifically, suppose that we would like to select a Markov policy for guiding walkers on a graph so as to minimize the average transportation cost in their journey between their starting distribution and their respective destinations.
+As in the setting of the earlier framework, their marginals at the end of the journey can be both in space and time as they reach absorbing states with specified arrival-time probabilities.

-Now assume that the cost of traversing an edge $(x_\tau,x_{\tau+1})$ at time $\tau$ is known and quantified by a function $U_{\tau}(x_\tau,x_{\tau+1})$.
+Now, assume that the cost of traversing an edge $(x_{\tau-1},x_{\tau})$ at time $\tau$ is known and quantified by a function $U_{\tau}(x_{\tau-1},x_{\tau})$.
 Evidently, the cost of transporting along $\mathbf x=(x_0,\ldots,x_t)$ is